 Thesis and Dissertation Support.

-Looking for thesis/dissertation writing support?
 Review the categories below to find out how to book an appointment online.

-If you have more questions, or would like to schedule an appointment outside of the Graduate Writing Specialist’s support schedule listed on www.drew.mywconline.com, please email Dr. Max Orsini at firstname.lastname@example.org.
+If you have more questions, or would like to schedule an appointment outside of the Writing Specialists’ support schedule listed on www.drew.mywconline.com, please email firstname.lastname@example.org.
 Please allow 24-48 hours for a response.

 Each week we’ll discuss ways you can build professional writing habits, work with models, enter the scholarly conversation, present evidence, give and seek feedback and work with style.

-Light refreshments are served and prompts will help get your writing muscle moving.
+Light refreshments are served and writing prompts will help get your writing muscle moving.

-Meet Ups are based off the book: Air & Light & Time & Space: How Successful Academics Write by Dr. Helen Sword
+Meet Ups are based on the book: Air & Light & Time & Space: How Successful Academics Write by Dr. Helen Sword

 Review our suggestions on how to find an editor to support you.